 * If you work, or have worked, in a non-teaching capacity for the Ministry of Education, contact us to determine how re-employment rules affect you.

-Working for more than a year
+Working for more than a year – option to recalculate your pension

 Before you decide to contribute immediately upon your return to work, contact us for information on the implications of your decision.